<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 What is a Semi Inground Pool?

-A semi inground pool is exactly what it sounds like: a swimming pool that is partially installed in the ground and partially installed above ground.
-Usually, most of the pool is still inground, but part of the pool will be raised a few feet or more.
+A semi-inground pool is exactly what it sounds like: a swimming pool that is partially installed in the ground and partially installed above ground.
+Usually, most of the pool is still inground, but part of it will be raised a few feet or more.

-Whether you install a fiberglass, concrete, or vinyl liner pool, the installation and cost will differ depending on the pool type and the materials that you use to build around it.
+Whether the pool being installed is fiberglass, concrete, or vinyl liner, the installation process and cost will differ depending on the pool type and the materials that you use to build around it.

-Keep in mind that you can install an above ground pool semi inground, but it’s not the same as building an inground pool semi inground.
+Keep in mind that above-ground pools can be installed semi-inground, but it’s not the same as building an inground pool semi-inground.

 What’s the difference?

-The vast majority of above ground pools that you can buy in a kit and assemble in your yard are temporary.
-While you can partially or entirely lower them into the ground, they’re not what we know of as inground pools, which are more permanent structures.
+The vast majority of above-ground pools that can be bought in a kit and assembled in your yard are temporary.
+While they can be partially or entirely lowered into the ground, they’re not what we know of as inground pools, which are more permanent structures.

 Semi inground pool - cost, sizes, and more